Why Is Logistic Regression a Classification Algorithm?

 Let’s start with the basics: binary classification.

-Your model should be able to predict the dependent variable as one of the two probable classes; in other words, 0 or 1.
-If we use linear regression, we can predict the value for the given set of rules as input to the model but the model will forecast continuous values like 0.03, +1.2, -0.9, etc., which aren’t suitable for categorizing within one of the two classes nor identifying it as a probability value to predict a class.
+Linear regression outputs continuous values that cannot be interpreted as class probabilities.
+For example, if we use linear regression, we can predict the value for the given set of independent variables as input to the model.
+However, the linear regression model will forecast continuous values like 0.03, +1.2, -0.9, etc., which aren’t suitable for categorizing within one of the two classes nor identifying it as a probability value to predict a class.

 For example, when we have to predict if a website is malicious, the response variable has two values: benign and malicious.